followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/30 Icons/40 Custom Images as Icons.md

         background-position: 0px 0px;
     }

-Classes like `dx-tab-selected` from the previous example are not documented.
-[Inspect CSS rules](https://www.devexpress.com/Support/Center/Question/Details/K18570/how-to-inspect-css-rules) to find out which classes are added to the widget element you are customizing.
+Classes like `dx-tab-selected` from the previous example are not documented. <a href="https://www.devexpress.com/Support/Center/Question/Details/K18570/how-to-inspect-css-rules" target="_blank">Inspect CSS rules</a> to find out which classes are added to the widget element you are customizing.